shbozz/locals/README.md

   * once a user receives a post, they can interact with it
   * if the user interacts with a post, it will be shared
   * posts can be saved

-Notice: This code is mostly a POC, so the error handling is bad and not everything works exactly as intended